8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 • Visit the beautiful beaches, bays, and coves of the north coast, including the most north-westerly point, the raw and wild Cape Wrath (only accessible by ferry or minibus) the Smoo Cave, a sea cave complete with its own waterfall, and Sandwood Bay (hike only, no vehicular access) for the incredible sight of the Am Buachaille sea stack, a remnant of when the Highlands and North America were connected, millions of years ago.

 • Visit the wild west coast beaches, of which there are many!
-Our favorites are Achmelvich Beach and and Mellon Udrigle Beach – vast stretches of sand perfect for long walks and contemplating life!
+Our favourites are Achmelvich Beach and Mellon Udrigle Beach – vast stretches of sand perfect for long walks and contemplating life!

 • Drive the legendary Applecross Pass, one of the best and highest roads in Scotland.
 Bealach na Bà is a narrow slip of a road, with hairpin sharp bends and steep gradients – not one for the faint-hearted, but absolutely worth it!